robsontenorio/marina/single/README.md

 On `Hosts > Proxy Hosts`:
-- Add `proxy.mary-ui.com` domain as follows.
+- Add a new proxy host for `proxy.mary-ui.com` domain as follows.
 - This domain will proxy to the **Nginx Proxy Manager** panel itself.
 - After saving, you can access the panel at `https://proxy.mary-ui.com`

 ![img_3.png](mary-proxy.png)

-- Now, add a new proxy host for `mary-ui.com` domain.
+- Add a new proxy host for `mary-ui.com` domain as follows.
-- Notice the port `8080` is exposed by `robsontenorio/laravel` docker image.
+- Notice the port `8080` is exposed by `robsontenorio/laravel` docker image from our project.
 - After saving, you can access at `https://mary-ui.com`

 ![img.png](mary-app-proxy.png)

 ## Additional containers

-You can keep adding other projects and  on the same `docker-compose.yml` file and configure the **Nginx Proxy Manager** to redirect the traffic to the correct container.
+You can keep adding other images on the same `docker-compose.yml`.

 **Pros**
 - Easy to manage.

 **Cons**
-- Some changes in the `docker-compose.yml` can cause downtime in another running images.
+- Some changes in the `docker-compose.yml` can cause downtime in another running container.